For questions about water service:

 SECURITY PATROL SERVICE

-Effective November 1, 2012, Fort Bend County MUD #2 implemented a security patrol service in Townewest Sections 1-6, Riverway Estates and Eldridge Park Village.
-There is no increase in your water bill for this service at this time.
+Fort Bend County MUD #2 implemented a security patrol service in Townewest Sections 1-6, Riverway Estates and Eldridge Park Village.

-Patrols will be identified by markings on the patrol vehicle.
+Patrols are identified by markings on the patrol vehicle.

 This service is being provided to complement law enforcement services provided by other governmental or private entities -- it is in addition to, and not a substitution for, those other services.

-Patrols will be varied, both as to routes and times, and will not be available on a 24/7 basis.
+They are employed one hundred hours per week, holidays included.
+Patrols will are varied, both as to routes and times, and will not be available on a 24/7 basis.

 Please continue to call 911 for emergencies and the Fort Bend County Sheriff 24-hour dispatch at 281.341.4665 for non-emergencies.
-You may also call the direct patrol number for non-emergencies – 713.504.1978 -- which will be answered only during patrol hours.
+You may also call the direct patrol number for non-emergencies – 713.504.1978 If your call is not answered, please leave a message.
+An officer will return your call.

 Going on vacation or away for a holiday?
-Call and/or leave a message with Security Patrol at 713.504.1978 to place your home on our "House Watch list".
+Call and/or leave a message with Security Patrol at 713.504.1978 or email: email@example.com to place your home on the "House Watch list".
 Please leave your name, address, date of your departure, and return date.

 You may direct inquiries to: